-If you are living in the State, you should fill out form APS 1 which is available from Garda stations and at any Post Office that displays the "Service Plus" logo.
+If you are living in the State, you should fill out form APS 1, which is available from Garda stations and at any Post Office.

 If you are living in Northern Ireland or outside Ireland, you should fill out form APS 2.
 You can get the application form from the Irish embassy or consulate in the country where you live (or the closest embassy or consulate).
 The Passport Express service including forms is available through certain UK Post Office branches in Northern Ireland (pdf).